 9 min Read

 Forums are a staple of the internet.
 In fact, you could say they’re the precursors to social media platforms such as Facebook.
 Today, it’s easier than ever to set up forum software and enable your users to interact with each other.
 The question is, what is the best forum software for your particular needs?

-In this article, we’re going to look at eight of the best forum software options, including:
+In this article, we’re going to look at nine of the best forum software options, as well as:

-And if you’ve been eager to start an online community, all of these forum scripts can be installed with just a single click of your mouse on our web hosting plans!
+P.S.
+If you’ve been eager to start an online community, all of these forum scripts can be installed with just a single click of your mouse on our forum hosting plans!

 But before that, however, let’s talk about what functionality your chosen forum software needs to offer.

 Most online forums are fairly straightforward.
 They enable you to register an account, create threads, and post in response to other users’ messages.
 In most cases, forums also include user role systems, so you can have admins and moderators at the top managing the site, while regular users retain minimal permissions.

 Aside from that basic functionality, there are a few other features you’ll want to keep an eye out for in the best web forum software if you want to offer a rich experience: